keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 Download the latest SDK from [FTDI Driver page](http://www.ftdichip.com/Drivers/D2XX.htm).<br>
 Install the package contents for example to C:\Qt\CDM21200<br>
-Edit <QLC>/plugins/dmxusb/src/src.pro to point to that directory:
+Edit <QLC>/plugins/dmxusb/src/src.pro to point to the directory you picked:

 `FTD2XXDIR = C:\Qt\CDM21200`<br>

+Since the SDK provided by FTDIChip.com is not compatible with the MSYS2 system, it is necessary to manually create a .a file that will be used at build time:

 If you don't need the DMX USB plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += dmxusb: